Do you want to learn how to start a blog?

 - Be benefit-oriented – make complete sense immediately, and hint at a special something to soon follow

-If your readers are not curious or convinced with what is being offered – they will leave.
+If your readers are not curious or convinced by what is being offered – they will leave.

 And, by all means, speak the truth, Do Not lie or mislead with your headline just to get them to click on your link.